 “Everybody should recite this moksha mantra daily whenever possible so that I will stand by them.
 See me in your duties.
 I respond to the call of the heart immediately and invariably.

 I am committed to those who are committed to their duties.
 Believe in putting faith in me and make me your own” – Lord Krishna.

 Moreover, this mantra can also be found in Vishnu Purana, and it is the main mantra of the Vedic scripture “Srimad Bhagavatam.”

 Dvadasaksara mantra translation:

-Translations of this mantra are rich and varied, due to the nature of ancient Sanskrit, which is a vibrational language that has many layers of meaning.
-Here are 2 translations:
+Translations of this mantra are rich and varied due to the nature of ancient Sanskrit, which is a vibrational language that has many layers of meaning.
+Here are two translations:

 “Om, I bow to Lord Vasudeva or Lord Krishna.”

 ”Salutations to the Indweller who is omnipresent, omnipotent, immortal, and divine.”

 Om – represents the primordial, sacred, eternal divine sound heard in deep meditation.